-&lt;sup>14 Department for Education (2019) Delegation of certain adult education functions to the Mayor of London:
+&lt;sup>9 Department for Education (2019) Delegation of certain adult education functions to the Mayor of London:

-- The GLA will fully fund eligible learning aims which support the upskilling of teaching or learning support staff to deliver improved specialist provision for learners with SEND within the adult/further education sector; - The GLA will provide additional funding uplift for fully funded Level 1 and Level 2 English and maths learning aims under the legal entitlement; - Learners who earn less than the London Living Wage are eligible for full funding; and - 4.3.2 In accordance with the Mayor's funding flexibility issued as part of the AEB procurement process the following additional changes were introduced: - AEB Procured provision will be contracted for four academic years, with break clauses at the end of funding years two and three. - Contracts will include ESF output targets under Priority Axis 1 (Inclusive Labour Markets) and Priority Axis 2 (Skills for Growth). - ESF eligibility and evidence requirements will apply to GLA procured provision to enable the GLA to apply for ESF match funding. - Providers will need to complete a GLA Supplementary Data collection form, to submit ESF-specific information that is not collected in the national ILR. - Learner eligibility must meet ESF requirements as well as those of AEB to be fully compliant, as detailed in the Adult Education Budget 2019-23 Funding and Performance Management Rules for Procured Providers. - Providers will be permitted to deliver AEB provision that does not fully meet ESF eligibility requirements under a Flexible Allocation, up to a limit of 15% of their allocation for AEB delivery.
+- The GLA will fully fund a learner's British Sign Language qualification up to level 2; - Learners who earn less than the London Living Wage are eligible for full funding; and - Providers must ensure that they are aware of and comply with all applicable rules on State Aid, ensure that all requirements for application of exemptions or notification to, and approval by, the European Commission, are met.
+Where the rules on State Aid apply, providers must assess the employer for the State Aid they have already received and are proposed to receive from their GLA funded AEB and must contact the GLA to obtain written guidance on how to proceed. - 4.3.2 In accordance with the Mayor's funding flexibility issued as part of the AEB procurement process the following additional changes were introduced: - AEB Procured provision will be contracted for four academic years, with break clauses at the end of funding years two and three. - Contracts will include ESF output targets under Priority Axis 1 (Inclusive Labour Markets) and Priority Axis 2 (Skills for Growth). - ESF eligibility and evidence requirements will apply to GLA procured provision to enable the GLA to apply for ESF match funding. - Providers will need to complete a GLA Supplementary Data collection form, to submit ESF-specific information that is not collected in the national ILR. - Learner eligibility must meet ESF requirements as well as those of AEB to be fully compliant, as detailed in the Adult Education Budget 2019-23 Funding and Performance Management Rules for Procured Providers. - Providers will be permitted to deliver AEB provision that does not fully meet ESF eligibility requirements under a Flexible Allocation, up to a limit of 15% of their allocation for AEB delivery.